rajatgupta-11/fusion-boolean-threading/README.md

 ---

-## Why boolean threading

-Creating matching thread features on two separate parts fails in practice because:

-- helix geometry is generated independently per feature
-- slicers discretize that geometry independently
-- small geometric differences stack immediately in printed threads

-By modeling the thread once and subtracting it from the mating part, both parts inherit the exact same geometry.
-Clearance is then applied explicitly instead of implicitly.

-This removes a large class of failure modes.

----

-## Why feature order matters

-Fusion allows chamfering before or after threading, but the order affects the resulting geometry.

-If the chamfer is applied incorrectly, Fusion often produces:

-- a sharp step at the start of the helix
-- a non-clean lead-in edge
-- poor first-turn engagement in printed parts

-This script enforces the following sequence:

-1. Create the modeled thread
-2. Create the chamfer
-3. Move the chamfer ahead of the thread in the timeline

-Reordering forces Fusion to recompute the thread entry using the chamfered base geometry.
-This eliminates the stepped helix start that shows up immediately in prints.

----

 ## Orientation and lead-in edge detection

 The script determines the lead-in edge using the cylinder’s own axis, not world coordinates.